-Unfortunately from time to time we see a number of counterfeit (phishing) emails being sent to our customers, claiming to be from Sage UK Ltd. We want you to be aware that these emails aren't generated by or on behalf of Sage, and believe they are being sent in attempt to commit fraudulent activities.
+Unfortunately, from time to time we see a number of counterfeit (phishing) emails being sent to our customers, claiming to be from Sage UK Ltd. We want you to be aware that these emails aren't generated by or on behalf of Sage, and believe they are being sent in an attempt to commit fraudulent activities.

 A phishing email is usually defined as being "an attempt to acquire sensitive information such as usernames, passwords and credit card details by masquerading as a trustworthy entity, in an electronic communication".

-In other-words, phishing is the modern version of the age old problem of fraudsters trying to scam unsuspecting people.
+In other words, phishing is the modern version of the age old problem of fraudsters trying to scam unsuspecting people.
 Those carrying out the attempted scam will send malicious fake emails in an attempt to get you to reveal your sensitive information, usually with the end purpose of stealing money.

 Fraudsters will often use our emotions in an attempt to get us to respond to the message, and reveal the information they want to gain.